mozilla/webtools-workermgmt/application/docs/readme.txt

        $config['bug_defaults'] because they require values from the submitted form or have other business logic involved in their construction.
        'description' among others are often defined here

+    2. [optional] set protected $label.
+Default value is the class name minus the Filing and _'s replaced with spaces.
+This is the 'meant for humans' label for this type of bug.
+It is used for messaging and feedback.

+    3. [optional] set protected $success_message.
+Default value is "{label} -- {bug} created", where {label} is replaced with the filing class
+       $label attribute and {bug} is replaced with a hyperlink to the bug like so:
+       <a target="_blank" href="https://bugzilla-stage-tip.mozilla.org/show_bug.cgi?id=577133">bug 577133</a>
+       .
+This is the 'meant for humans' message that is displayed after a bug is created.